groussea/opyflow/ReadMe.txt

 ## Installation

-The package requires python and basic python package: csv, numpy, matplotlib
+The package requires python and basic python package: csv, numpy, matplotlib, tqdm

 The main dependencies are :